 Grand Rivers is a tiny city located in the state of Kentucky.
 With a population of 353 people and just one neighborhood, Grand Rivers is the 346th largest community in Kentucky.

-Unlike some cities, Grand Rivers isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Grand Rivers are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grand Rivers is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grand Rivers is a city of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Grand Rivers who work in food service (14.94%), sales jobs (10.92%), and law enforcement and fire fighting (9.20%).

 Telecommuters are a relatively large percentage of the workforce: 10.92% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.